 Import TD Ameritrade Data to Sheets

-In this guide, we’ll walk through how to connect to the TD Ameritrade API from Google Sheets, using the API Connector add-on for Sheets.
-Endpoints require authentication via a consumer key, which is retrieved by creating an app.
+In this guide, we’ll walk through how to pull data from the TD Ameritrade API directly into Google Sheets, using the API Connector add-on for Sheets.

 - Before You Begin

-- Part 1: Create a TD Ameritrade App
+- Part 1: Connect to the TD Ameritrade API

-- Part 2: Create an API Request URL
+- Part 3: Create a Custom API Request

 Click here to install the API Connector add-on from the Google Marketplace.